 This course provides knowledge and skills of problem solving and introductory programming using Java programming language.
 Topics cover: the problem- solving process; data types; variables, constants, scope, and memory locations; simple sequential programs; basic input/output; selection and repetition control structures; arrays and strings; and user-defined functions.

-Information Technology in Business – INT103
+Calculus for Information Technology – INT101

 Object Oriented Programming – INT201

 The primary objective of this course is to introduce the concepts of object-oriented programming: classes, objects, methods, object interaction, encapsulation, inheritance, polymorphism, composition, recursive algorithms, and exception handling.
 This course is not meant as a comprehensive introduction to all of Java concepts such as applets and socket programming.

 Discrete Mathematics - INT202

 This course introduces Discrete Mathematics techniques to Information Technology and Computer Engineering students.
 Topics covered include propositional logic, predicate logic, inference, induction & other proof techniques, counting, sets, functions, recursion, relations, graphs, and trees